 Permanent Participants are organizations representing Arctic Indigenous peoples in the Council.
 They are supported by the Indigenous Peoples Secretariat.

 The Aleut International Association (AIA) is a not-for-profit corporation that represents Indigenous peoples of Aleut descent in the United States and the Russian Federation.

 The Arctic Athabaskan Council (AAC) is an international treaty organization that represents approximately 45,000 Indigenous peoples of Athabaskan descent spanning 76 communities in Alaska, US, Yukon and Northwest Territories in Canada.

 Gwich'in Council International (GCI) represents the Gwich'in in Canada and USA.

 The Inuit Circumpolar Council (ICC) is an international Indigenous Peoples Organization that was founded in 1977 by the late Eben Hopson, Sr. of Utqiagvik, Alaska.

-The Russian Association of Indigenous Peoples of the North (RAIPON) represents 41 groups of Indigenous peoples that live in the North of the Russian Federation.
+The Russian Association of Indigenous Peoples of the North (RAIPON) represents 40 Indigenous peoples that live in the North of the Russian Federation.

 The Saami Council is a non-governmental organization that represents between 50,000 to 80,000 Saami that live in Finland, the Russian Federation, Norway and Sweden.
 The Saami Council has nine member organizations: three in Norway, three in Sweden, two in the Russian Federation and one in Finland.